-The Spire is undoubtedly my favourite Golding novel and I was recently lucky enough to teach it to third year English Literature and Publishing undergraduates.
+The Spire is undoubtedly my favourite Golding novel and I was recently lucky enough to teach it to third year English Literature undergraduates.
 The majority of the students had read Lord of the Flies, of course, but hadn’t really been aware of Golding’s other books and it was really rather wonderful to witness their enthusiastic and positive responses.

 The Spire is a novel that absolutely demands literary study.
 It is rich with portentous symbolism and portrays its medieval world so vividly that the reader cannot help but be transported back into the early Middle Ages.
 Its narrative structure is unusual – Golding tells the story in the third person, but the narrative is in no way omniscient.
 All the events are told through Dean Jocelin’s eyes which can, at times, lead us through a bewildering journey of Jocelin’s refusal to acknowledge the true cost of his building obsession.
 We get our view of how Jocelin himself looks through the stone carving that the mute stonemason makes of him.
 Jocelin denies his looks – ‘I’m not as beaky as that!’
 (20).
 His eyes are ‘blind’, a metaphor for the falseness of his ‘vision’ and for later events that Jocelin becomes deliberately blind to.
 Later, he sees his reflection in a metal sheet in the cathedral.
 His first thought is to perform an exorcism on the beast he sees, until he realises that it is himself in front of him.